-Domain: E53 Place Range: E53 Place

-Scope note: This property identifies an E53 Place that forms part of another Place.
+Domain: Range: Quantification: E53 Place E53 Place many to many (0,n:0,n) Scope note: This property identifies an E53 Place that forms part of another Place.
 It supports the notion that a Place can be subdivided into one or more constituent parts.
 It implies both spatial and contextual containment relationships between the two Places.

-• the area covered by the London Borough of Islington in 1976 (E53) forms part of the area covered by Greater London in 1976 (E53)
+Examples: • the area covered by the London Percurb of Islington in 1076 (E52) forms part of the area the area covered by the London Borough of Islington in 1976 (E53) forms part of the area covered by Greater London in 1976 (E53)